mlflow/mlflow/docs/source/llms/tracing/index.rst

 MLflow offers a number of different options to enable tracing of your GenAI applications.

-- **Automated tracing**: MLflow provides a fully automated integration with integrated libraries such as LangChain, OpenAI, LlamaIndex, and AutoGen, that can activate by simply enabling ``mlflow.<library>.autolog()``.
+- **Automated tracing**: MLflow provides fully automated integrations with various GenAI libraries such as LangChain, OpenAI, LlamaIndex, DSPy, AutoGen, and more that can be activated by simply enabling ``mlflow.<library>.autolog()``.
 - **Manual trace instrumentation with high-level fluent APIs**: Decorators, function wrappers and context managers via the fluent API allow you to add tracing functionality with minor code modifications.
 - **Low-level client APIs for tracing**: The MLflow client API provides a thread-safe way to handle trace implementations, even in aysnchronous modes of operation.